-Andrea Aranow has created fashion and studied textiles since the late 1960’s.
-Born in Springfield, MA, Aranow grew up handling cloth.
-“I grew up sewing with my mom, who was a knitter,” Aranow said.
-“She enjoyed doing handwork and was happy to pass off the machine sewing to me, and we shopped together to look for colors and patterns for my clothes”
+Andrea Aranow was a collector, businesswoman and story-teller of textiles.
+Born in Springfield, MA, Andrea grew up handling cloth.
+“I grew up sewing with my mom, who was a knitter,” Andrea said.
+“She enjoyed doing handwork and was happy to pass off the machine sewing to me, and we shopped together to look for colors and patterns for my clothes.”

-A few years later, Aranow left New York to live in the mountains of Peru for ﬁve years, and began collecting pieces for her textile library of living cultures.
-While in Peru she held a research position with the Instituto Nacional de Cultura of Peru, and began to spend time researching textile production among indigenous groups in Peru.
+A few years later, Aranow left New York to live in the mountains of Peru for ﬁve years, where she began collecting pieces for her textile library of living cultures.
+While in Peru she held a research position with the Instituto Nacional de Cultura of Peru and began to spend time researching textile production among indigenous groups in Peru.
 When the position ended, she stayed in Peru to collect the textiles and engage with the rural communities that had captured her interest.

 From Peru, Aranow relocated her family to London, where the British Museum took interest in a 400-piece part of the collection she had compiled in South America.
-They worked with her to document and catalog the collection before purchasing it to include their ethnographic-focused Museum of Mankind.
+They worked with her to document and catalog the collection before purchasing it to include their ethnographic-focused Museum of Mankind in the 1980s.

 Sayan grew up surrounded by textiles and foreign cultures living in Peru, London, Japan, China, and the United States.
 He graduated from Trinity College in 2000 with a degree in International and Comparative Politics.
 Since 2003, he has worked with the Andrea Aranow Textile Design Collection, ﬁrst in its incarnation as a New York City business providing inspiration for textile designers.